verrazzano/docs/content/en/docs/access/_index.md

 1. Navigate to the Keycloak admin console.

    a.
-Obtaining the Keycloak admin console URL is described [here](#get-the-consoles-urls).
+Obtain the Keycloak admin console URL, as described [here](#get-the-consoles-urls).

    b.
-Obtaining the Keycloak admin console credentials is described [here](#the-keycloak-admin-console).
+Obtain the Keycloak admin console credentials, as described [here](#the-keycloak-admin-console).

+1. In the left pane, select the `verrazzano-system` realm from the drop-down menu.
 1. In the left pane, under `Manage`, select `Users`.
 1. In the `Users` pane, search for `verrazzano` or click `View all users`.
 1. For the `verrazzano` user, click the `Edit` action.